Phishing scams in the healthcare sector...

 These scams involve cyber criminals using deception and manipulation to gain access to sensitive information via social engineering.
 In the healthcare industry, this can have serious consequences for both patients and healthcare organisations.

-The healthcare and social assistance sectors reported the highest number of cyber security incidents of any other sector in recent years.
+The healthcare sector reported the highest number of cyber security incidents of any other sector in recent years.
 Due to the critical nature of services provided and value of the personal information they hold, the healthcare sector is seen as a highly lucrative target for cyber criminals.

 One of the most common types of phishing scams in healthcare is the use of fake emails that appear to be from legitimate sources, such as insurance companies, government agencies and even your direct manager or CEO – this type of scam is an impersonation fraud, but it could also be an account takeover if it legitimately looks like it’s an internal email or from a familiar source.